BitBoy14/png-jpg-converter/README.md

 # PNG to JPG Converter

 A **fully functional PNG to JPEG converter written in raw C++** with **zero external dependencies**.
-No libpng, no libjpeg, no zlib - everything is implemented from scratch.
+No libpng, no libjpeg, no zlib - everything is implemented from scratch using Anthropics Opus 4.5 only.
+It took around 2.5-3 minutes to generate the code.
+Dec 2025.

 ## Features